clabe45/arvys-apples/Plan/design.md

 ### Gameplay Guidelines
 Principles:
 - Make things weird.
+Make as much weird content as possible.
 - Maintain a balance between chance and skill.
 - Force player to figure it out.

 ### Game Objectives & Rewards
 As this is a fairly simple game (though it's detailed), there are no objectives or rewards other than beating the game.